 Since these have an Asian flair to them, I served them up with rice cracked and orange sliced but they typically go well with the following:

 - Carrot sticks

 - Blue cheese dressing

-These grilled chicken wings are absolutely fantastic and are perfect to serve up all football season long!
+These are absolutely fantastic and are perfect to serve up all football season long!

-REHEATING YOUR GRILLED CHIKEN WINGS: To reheat the grilled chicken wings place them on a cookie sheet tray lined with parchment paper, cover in foil and bake in the oven at 375° for 10 to 12 minutes or until warm.
+How to Reheat: To reheat them, place them on a cookie sheet tray lined with parchment paper, cover them in foil, and bake in the oven at 375° for 10 to 12 minutes or until warm.
 You can also reheat by cooking on the grill for a few minutes or in the microwave.

-STORING AND FREEZING: Cover the wings and keep them in the refrigerator for up to 4 days.
+Storing and Freezing: Cover them and keep them in the refrigerator for up to 4 days.
 To freeze cover with all of the sauce and keep them in the freezer for up to 2 months.
 Thaw in the refrigerator for 1 day before reheating.